 This is the intersection of one of the 14 trails within the Goat Rocks Wilderness which lead up to the Pacific Crest Trail.
 Most of the wilderness' 105,600 acres are alpine terrain above timberline as shown in these photos.
 The PCT traverses 31 miles through the center of the wilderness.
 Majestic Mt.
 Rainier dominates the horizon.

 I am on the Pacific Crest Trail here, and the next three photos show the dramatic terrain.
 Elevations range from 3000 feet to 8201 feet within the wilderness.
 From this trail, I had views of Mt.
-St. Helen and Mt.
+St. Helens and Mt.
 Adams to the south and Mt.
 Rainer to the north, and I was so enthralled by the majesty that I had to share my joy with someone.
 So I pulled out my old cellular flip phone not expecting to get a signal, but I actually did, so I called Mom and told her what I was looking at because she had just toured the Washington area the year before.

 It is mid-July but dozens of snow fields had to be carefully crossed.
 In the photo below, in the right side foreground you can see my bootprints in the snow.
 These snow field crossings were not deep nor were they slippery or dangerous, unlike when I backpacked through snow fields up high in Grand Teton National Park, so I didn't need crampons or a snow axe.
 But care was still needed to prevent a tumble or twisted ankle.
 It's a long way to get to medical care!
 The trail was generally still discernible and posts were occasionally erected to help you stay on the right heading.